 J. Exempt Activities

-As described in the Code of Federal Regulations (Title 45, Part 46, Protection of Human Subjects, Subpart A), research activities in which the only involvement of human subjects will be in one or more of the following categories may be determined through the expedited review process of the University Human Subjects Review Committee to be exempt from this policy and accompanying procedures.
+As described in the Code of Federal Regulations (Title 45, Part 46, Protection of Human Subjects, Subpart A), research activities in which the only involvement of non-prisoner human subjects will be in one or more of the following categories may be determined to be exempt from human subject protections outlined in 45 CFR 46.
+All research studies conducted under the auspices of EMU are still subject to applicable portions of this policy as well as all other applicable EMU policies and procedures and state law.

 1. Research conducted in established or commonly accepted educational settings, involving normal educational practices, such as (a) research on regular and special education instructional strategies, or (b) research on the effectiveness of or the comparison among instructional techniques, curricula, or classroom management methods.